gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 This user is a dynamically created user that does not require an existing Webex Teams account to utilize Webex Teams services.
 To be able to create these Guest Users, you will need to create a "Guest Issuer" account on the Webex for Developers portal.

+It is recommended you select one fully licensed user (with Webex Messaging and Meetings) to be the "AppAdmin" user for this sample.
+Use those credentials to create the Guest Issuer Authority described below and also to be members of the Spaces specified in the ```largespaces.json``` file described below

-- Login to the Webex for Developers site at <https://developer.webex.com>
+- Login to the Webex for Developers site at <https://developer.webex.com> using the credentials of the "AppAdmin" user mentioned above.

   - Once logged in, click on "My Webex Teams Apps" under your profile at the top
   - Click "Create a New App" button